Sports and outdoor activities

 Swimming and hot pots

-You probably won’t be coming to Iceland to swim, but in fact this is a major social activity year-round with Icelanders, and it’s a great way to meet people or see them unwinding.
+You probably won’t be coming to Iceland to swim, but in fact this is a major year-round social activity with Icelanders.
 Just about every settlement has a swimming pool, usually an outdoor affair and heated by the nearest hot spring to around 28˚C. There are also almost always one or two spa baths or hot pots, providing much hotter soaks at 35–40˚C – another great Icelandic institution, and particularly fun in winter, when you can sit up to your neck in near-scalding water while the snow falls thickly around you.
 Out in the wilds, hot pots are replaced by natural hot springs – a welcome way to relax trail-weary muscles.

 As Iceland is surrounded by the richest fishing grounds in the North Atlantic, sea fishing has always been seen as more of a career than a sport.
 The country’s rivers and lakes, however, are also well stocked with salmon and trout, pulling in hordes of fly fishers during the fishing season (April 1 to September 20 for trout; June 20 to mid-September for salmon).
 Both fish are plentiful in all the country’s bigger waterways, though the finest salmon are said to come from the Laxá in northeast Iceland, and the Rangá in the south.
 During the winter, people cut holes in the ice and fish for arctic char; the best spots for this are at Þingvallavatn and Mývatn.

 You always need a permit to fish.
 Those for char or trout are fairly cheap and easy to obtain on the spot from local tourist offices and some accommodation, but permits for salmon are extremely expensive and often need to be reserved a year in advance, as there is a limit per river.
-For further information, contact the Federation of Icelandic River Owners (w angling.is), whose website has a huge amount of English-language information about trout and salmon fishing in Iceland.
+For further information, contact the Federation of Icelandic River Owners, whose website has a huge amount of English-language information.

 When and where to hike